NCI-CGR/TypeSeqHPV/README.md

-This branch is under heavy development.
+This is the development branch is under heavy development.